arcturo/library/coffeescript/chapters/05_compiling.md

 You can define tasks using CoffeeScript in a file called `Cakefile`.
 Cake will pick these up, and can be invoked by running `cake [task] [options]` from within the directory.
 To print a list of all the tasks and options, just type `cake`.

 Tasks are defined using the `task()` function, passing a name, optional description and callback function.
 For example, create a file called `Cakefile`, and two directories, `lib` and `src`.
+Add the following to the `Cakefile`:

 <span class="csscript"></span>